ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * VerifierShare
 * VerifierMessage

+VDAFs compatible with DAP MUST specify an encoding of their configuration, which is included into the task configuration to prevent cross-VDAF confusion attacks ({{task-configuration}}).
+Encodings for several VDAFs are provided in
+{{vdaf-configuration-encodings}}.

 ## Task Configuration {#task-configuration}

 A task represents a single measurement process, though potentially aggregating multiple, non-overlapping batches of measurements.
 Each participant in a task must agree on its configuration prior to its execution.
 This document does not specify a mechanism for distributing task parameters among participants.
+However, protocol participants incorporate the encoding of agreed-upon task parameters into {{!HPKE}} authenticated data, to ensure that reports are only aggregated if the Client, Aggregators and Collector agree on the parameters in use.

 A task is uniquely identified by its task ID: